-Q: What additional CloudTrail features are available by setting up CloudTrail and creating a trail?
+Q: What additional CloudTrail features are available after creating a trail?

-By setting up a CloudTrail trail, you can deliver your CloudTrail events to Amazon S3, Amazon CloudWatch Logs, and Amazon CloudWatch Events.
-This enables you to leverage features to help you archive, analyze, and respond to changes in your AWS resources.
+Set up a CloudTrail trail to deliver your CloudTrail events to Amazon S3, Amazon CloudWatch Logs, and Amazon CloudWatch Events.
+This enables you to leverage features to help archive, analyze, and respond to changes in your AWS resources.

-Q: Can I restrict access for users in my account from seeing the CloudTrail Event History?
+Q: Can I restrict user access from viewing the CloudTrail Event History?

 Yes, CloudTrail integrates with AWS Identity and Access Management (IAM), which allows you to control access to CloudTrail and to other AWS resources that CloudTrail requires, including the ability to restrict permissions to view and search account activity.
-This is accomplished by removing the "cloudtrail:LookupEvents" from the Users IAM policy which will then prevent that IAM user from viewing account activity.
+Remove the "cloudtrail:LookupEvents" from the Users IAM policy to prevent that IAM user from viewing account activity.

 Q: Is there any cost associated with CloudTrail Event History being enabled on my account upon creation?

 There is no cost for viewing or searching account activity with CloudTrail Event History.